-AltaGas is able to obtain unsecured credit limits from its counterparties in order to lock in base load electricity margins and also to procure natural gas supply and services for its energy services business.
-If counterparties' credit exposure to AltaGas exceeds the unsecured credit limits granted, AltaGas may have to provide collateral in the form of letters of credit.
+AltaGas is able to obtain unsecured credit limits from certain of its counterparties in order to lock in base load electricity margins and also to procure natural gas and NGL supply and services for its energy services business.
+If counterparties' credit exposure to AltaGas exceeds the unsecured credit limits granted, AltaGas may have to provide collateral such as letters of credit.